iobroker-community-adapters/ioBroker.nello/README.md

 4. Speichern und den Adapter genießen

-## Smart Home Integration using ioBroker.javascript
+## Smart Home / Alexa integration using ioBroker.javascript
 Some examples of a possible integration within your smart home.

 ### Open door using Alexa